If you’re unhappy in your current role, you may feel like it’s time to leave. The best approach may be to enter into a settlement agreement.

 How to ask your employer for a settlement agreement

 If your solicitor hasn’t offered you a settlement agreement, you may want to take the initiative and ask for one yourself.
+The best way to ask your employer for a settlement agreement is to start with a ‘protected conversation‘.

+A protected conversation is an ‘off the record’ chat about the possibility of a settlement agreement.
 It’s an opportunity for both you and your employer to be honest about the employment relationship.
 Maybe both of you feel that it’s time to go your separate ways.

 Let your employer know how much you want in a settlement agreement.
 Start high (but reasonable).
 Be prepared to negotiate down.
-Hopefully you can reach an agreement that both you and your employer are happy with.
+Hopefully, you can reach an agreement that both you and your employer are happy with.

 What next?